Financial Assistance Information

 Undergraduate Students must meet the following conditions to be eligible for federal and State of Illinois aid:

-• US Citizen with a social security number or Eligible Non-Citizen with a tax identification number
+• US Citizen or Eligible Non-Citizen with a social security number.

 • High School Diploma or the equivalent, except those who transfer in at least 60 credits.